neillbell/zoneminder-scripts/README.md

 The Scripts
 ----

+* **dosunrise** example script for using the sunrise script and 'at' to control ZoneMinder.

 * **sunrise** print out the time of sunrise and sunset.
 Useful with the 'at' command.

 * **zmctrl** read and write parameters to ZoneMinder monitors and zones.